 We assume that Section 7(r) does not apply to employees who are completely excluded from the FLSA's overtime section.
 For example, this would be the case as to those who qualify for one or more of the executive, administrative, professional, or "outside salesman" exemptions.
 However, employers should approach this on an exemption-by-exemption basis, because some FLSA exceptions are more-limited in scope.

 It is not clear what might be the full range of potential liabilities for failing to comply with this provision.
-Presumably, an employer could at least face U.S. Labor Department civil penalties of up to $1,100 for each willful or repeated violation, and the Labor Department could seek a court injunction requiring compliance.
+Clearly, the Labor Department could seek a court injunction requiring compliance.
 Substantial liability could also flow from an employer's having retaliated against a worker who asserts her right to this break.

 A number of states already require these kinds of breaks.
 Section 7(r) does not override any such laws that extend greater employee protections than it does.